 - Create additional filters to find the right product

-You should constantly work on increasing the conversion just like Growth Hackers from Retail Rocket do it.
-For example, a thin iterative adjustment of the commodity recommendations blocks at Toy.ru online store provided a 5% increase in conversion for the product page at the first stage, an increase 4.63% at the next stage and a 3.3% increase at the last stage of testing.
+You should continuously work on increasing the conversion just like Growth Hackers from Retail Rocket do it.
+For example, a thin iterative adjustment of the commodity recommendation blocks at the Toy.ru online store provided a 5% increase in conversion for the product page at the first stage, an increase 4.63% at the next step and a 3.3% increase at the last stage of testing.

 Customer Acquisition Cost (CAC)

-CAC is often confused with CPA (Cost Per Action) and CPO (Cost per Order), but these metrics refer to both new visitors and permanent ones, while CAC focuses exclusively costs of attracting a new client.
+CAC is often confused with CPA (Cost Per Action) and CPO (Cost per Order), but these metrics refer to both new visitors and permanent ones, while CAC focuses the costs of attracting a new client exclusively.

 The CAC formula is simple: